 I just assumed it was normal, with the passing of my father, that I’d be anxious and depressed.
 Little did I know…

 Then came the isolation (I didn’t want to see anyone).
-I canceled gatherings or made excuses why I wasn’t attending.
+I canceled gatherings or made excuses about why I wasn’t attending.
 Now, I was chronically depressed, only leaving my house to go to appointments.
 I started having unbearable panic attacks (my daughter kept a small brown paper bag close by, so I could control my breathing).

 My relationship with my husband was nonexistent, (I eventually moved out for three years).
-Our marriage was in trouble before the hypothyroidism illness, but really suffered after the disease had progressed and advanced, from not being treated.
+Our marriage was in trouble before the hypothyroidism illness but really suffered after the disease had progressed and advanced, from not being treated.

-Finally I got an appointment to a family therapist and an Endo Dr. I was actually getting some answers as to why my body and my mind were betraying me.
+Finally, I got an appointment with a family therapist and an Endo Dr. I was actually getting some answers as to why my body and my mind were betraying me.
 Unfortunately, after that, came the non-support of family members.
 I stopped writing poetry, which I used to love doing.
 Why?
 Because I could no longer focus, concentrate or put my thoughts into words, much less, write them down.
 In my culture, they are hesitant and don’t believe in therapy.
 But, I needed to talk to someone who wasn’t related, or even close to me.
 I really needed to talk to a mental professional.

 My aunt has had hypothyroidism for over 40 years, since I was a little girl.
-Of course, I never knew what hypothyroidism was or that it is genetically linked like other commonly heard of illnesses (high blood pressure, diabetes, cancer, heart disease,etc).
+Of course, I never knew what hypothyroidism was or that it is genetically linked like other commonly heard of illnesses (high blood pressure, diabetes, cancer, heart disease, etc).
 As I became older, I learned my favorite cousin (SIP sleep in paradise) was a hyperthyroid sufferer.
-“Wow,” then it began to make sense to me and I was now even more eager to find out everything about about this illness I had, called hypothyroidism.
+“Wow,” then it began to make sense to me and I was now even more eager to find out everything about this illness I had, called hypothyroidism.